miguelrodrigueztorrente/miguelrodrigueztorrente.github.io/projects/thepocketdungeon.md

   <img width="250px" class="img-fluid" src="https://i.imgur.com/ulLodKU.png">
 </div>

 The image and text will change depending on the language the player chooses at the beginning of the adventure.
-Finally, if you'd like to play The Pocket Dungeon yourself, you can do so in your web browser using the following button:
+Finally, if you'd like to play The Pocket Dungeon yourself, you can do so in your web browser using the following button: <a href="projects/ThePocketDungeon.html" class="btn btn-outline-dark">Play The Pocket Dungeon</a>